KrzysztofBalejko/Ruby-Algorithms-Codewars-kata/README.md

 # Ruby-Algorithms-Codewars-kata
-My solutions to codewars kata.
+**My solutions to codewars kata.**

-Each kata challange has 2 files:
+Each kata challenge has 2 files:
 - Ruby file with both code and basic test it is passing
 - Text file with detailed task description